marcos-acosta/alarmdb/README.md

 ### Encoding the schema

 Since we're only using the bottom 10 full bytes of the alarm address space, `0x10000000000-0x10110100000` i.e. 5:04PM-11:59PM is effectively "reserved" and we can use it to safely store the schema of the database separately from the data.
-In reality, only `0x10000000000-0x10000011111` (5:04PM-5:36PM) would be used because each row (word) has up to 32 bytes, so there can be at most 32 fields.
+In reality, only `0x10000000000-0x10000011111` (5:04PM-5:36PM) would be used because each record (word) has up to 32 bytes, so there can be at most 32 fields.

 The bits of a field's byte are broken up into two parts:

 - Bits 0-2: Data type
 - Bits 3-7: Length in bytes minus 1 (i.e. `0x00000 -> 1` and `0x11111 -> 32`)

-Despite allowing up to 8 data types, AlarmDB currently only supports three:
+Despite allowing up to 8 data types, AlarmDB currently only supports five:

 - `TEXT` (`0x000`): Parsed as UTF-8, truncated by null terminator (`\x00`)
 - `UINT` (`0x001`): Parsed as an unsigned int
 - `INT` (`0x010`): Parsed as a two's complement signed int
 - `TIMESTAMP` (`0x011`): Parsed as an unsigned int and treated as a POSIX timestamp
+- `BOOLEAN` (`0x100`): `false` if every bit is off, `true` otherwise

 Here, I slightly caved and use the alarm's `Label` solely for the purpose of naming the field.
 There's a way to do it without it, but I didn't want to :)

-Since the schema is user-defined, each row of data could be interpreted as a single 32-character string, 32 separate one-byte ints, or anything in between.
+Since the schema is user-defined, each record could be interpreted as a single 32-character string, 32 separate one-byte ints, or anything in between.

+### Notes

+One implication of this setup is that there is no concept of a `NULL` value.
+As long as there is at least one alarm at an address, it is assumed that the word at that address represents a full record.
+If there are no alarms in the byte offsets where the schema expects there to be, then they are assumed to be all zero.
+In other words, the "default" value for a missing int is `0`, `""` for missing strings, `false` for missing booleans, and `January 1, 1970` for missing timestamps.

 ## Input format

-In order to parse iOS alarm data, AlarmDB needs to expect it in a certain serialized format.
+In order to parse and process iOS alarm data, AlarmDB expects it in a certain serialized format.
 I settled on a relatively naive approach i.e. a pipe-delimited list of the following:

 - The number of alarms
 - Each clock's `Time`